dtolnay/cxx/README.md

 for the concept of `extern "C"` signatures as we know them, rather than a replacement for a bindgen.
-It would be reasonable to build a higher level bindgen-like tool on top of CXX which consumes a C++ header and/or Rust module (and/or IDL like Thrift) as source of truth and generates the cxx::bridge, eliminating the repetition while leveraging the static analysis safety guarantees of CXX.
+It would be reasonable to build a higher level bindgen-like tool on top of CXX which consumes a C++ header and/or Rust module (and/or IDL like Thrift) as source of truth and generates the `cxx::bridge`, eliminating the repetition while leveraging the static analysis safety guarantees of CXX.